Pawventures

 • Various Lake Union and Lake Washington locations: Stand-up paddleboard rentals often allow dogs

 Paddleboarding with a dog on Lake Union, with the Space Needle and downtown skyline in the background, is a quintessential Seattle experience.
+Our kayaking with dogs guide covers technique for getting your dog comfortable on the water.

 Dog-Friendly Neighborhoods